coldkillerr/Coursera--Crash-Course-on-Python/Loops-Cheat-Sheet.md

 range() generates a sequence of integer numbers.
 It can take one, two, or three parameters:

-    range(n): 0, 1, 2, ... n-1
+* range(n): 0, 1, 2, ... n-1
-    range(x,y): x, x+1, x+2, ... y-1
+* range(x,y): x, x+1, x+2, ... y-1
-    range(p,q,r): p, p+r, p+2r, p+3r, ... q-1 (if it's a valid increment)
+* range(p,q,r): p, p+r, p+2r, p+3r, ... q-1 (if it's a valid increment)

 Common pitfalls:

 Forgetting that the upper limit of a range() isn’t included.
 Iterating over non-sequences.
 Integer numbers aren’t iterable.
 Strings are iterable letter by letter, but that might not be what you want.

 Typical use:
 For loops are mostly used when there's a pre-defined sequence or range of numbers to iterate.

-Break & Continue
+Break & Continue:

 You can interrupt both while and for loops using the break keyword.
 We normally do this to interrupt a cycle due to a separate condition.